 Instead of a reduction in the number of crashes related to alcohol and drugs, though, there was a 6.9 percent increase from 2013.
 The patrol investigated 513 fatal and injury crashes caused by driving under the influence of drugs and/or alcohol in 2014.

-At The Foley Law Firm, our defense lawyers have unique insight into the tactics and strategies of the prosecution.
+At [nap_names id=”FIRM-NAME-1″], our defense lawyers have unique insight into the tactics and strategies of the prosecution.
 We can outsmart them at trial, but we also excel at negotiations with them.
 We know that there are many things that can go wrong during an arrest for drunk driving, including the road and weather conditions, a malfunctioning vehicle or a medical condition.

 We work with our clients to discredit field sobriety test results and Breathalyzer results in an effort to help them avoid the harsh punishments of a drunk driving conviction.
 Some of the possible penalties include an ignition interlock device, hefty fines and the revocation of your driver’s license.